HHS/TANF-app/tdrs-backend/tdpservice/parsers/go-parser/docs/parallel_writer_design.md

 ### WriterManager (manager.go)

-The WriterManager coordinates starting/stopping all writers and routing records:
+The WriterManager is simplified to just coordinate starting/stopping writers and routing records.
+No conversion logic here:

 ```go
 package writer